wabbit-corp/repo-template/legal/contributor-privacy/v1.0.0/CONTRIBUTOR_PRIVACY.md

 ## 13. Cookies and Tracking Technologies

-We may use cookies and similar tracking technologies to enhance your experience on our websites.
-For detailed information on the cookies we use and your choices regarding cookies, please refer to our Cookie Policy [insert link].
+We may use cookies and similar tracking technologies to operate and improve our websites.
+If we introduce non-essential cookies or similar technologies, we will update this policy before enabling them and will describe the choices available to you.
+If you have questions about cookies or tracking technologies, please contact us at {{ legal_contact_email }}.

 ## 14. California Privacy Rights